shan7030/code-opener-cli/README.md

 ## Add a Project

 - <b> Method 1 : </b>
-    1. Adding Project just requires you to go to project using `cd` for the first time and type command `copen add`
+    1. Adding Project just requires you to go to project using `cd` for the first time and type command <br>
+    `copen add`

     ```